India–Iran relations

-India–Iran relations are the bilateral relationship between the Republic of India and the Islamic Republic of Iran.
+The Republic of India and the Islamic Republic of Iran maintain a bilateral relationship.
 Independent India and Iran established diplomatic relations on 15 March 1950.

-Contact between both ancient Persia and ancient India date to ancient times, and can be seen through the diffusion of Persian culture among Islamic culture in much of South Asia; furthermore, around 15% of the Muslims in India are Shia, for whom Iran considers itself to be a representative of on the world stage.
-Outside of the Islamic community, the impact of Persian culture has primarily been in Northwest India.
+Contact between both ancient Persia and ancient India date to ancient times, and can be seen through the diffusion of Persian culture among Islamic culture in much of South Asia; furthermore, around 15% of the Muslims in India are Shia, a group Iran considers itself to represent on the world stage.
+Outside the Islamic community, the impact of Persian culture has primarily been in northwest India.

 During much of the Cold War, relations between India and the erstwhile Imperial State of Iran suffered due to their differing political interests: India endorsed a non-aligned position but fostered strong links with the Soviet Union, while Iran was an open member of the Western Bloc and enjoyed close ties with the United States.
 While India did not welcome the 1979 Islamic Revolution, relations between the two states strengthened momentarily in its aftermath.
 However, Iran's continued support for Pakistan in the India–Pakistan conflict and India's close relations with Iraq during the Iran–Iraq War greatly strained bilateral ties.

-In the 1990s, both India and Iran supported the Northern Alliance against the Taliban in Afghanistan, the latter of which received overt Pakistani backing and ruled most of the country until the 2001 United States-led invasion.
-They continued to collaborate in supporting the broad-based anti-Taliban government, led by Ashraf Ghani and backed by the international community, until the Taliban captured Kabul in 2021 and re-established the Islamic Emirate of Afghanistan.
+In the 1990s, both India and Iran supported the Northern Alliance against the Taliban in Afghanistan, who received overt Pakistani backing and ruled most of the country until the 2001 United States-led invasion.
+They continued to collaborate in supporting the broad-based anti-Taliban government led by Ashraf Ghani and backed by the international community, until the Taliban captured Kabul in 2021 and re-established the Islamic Emirate of Afghanistan.
 India and Iran signed a defence cooperation agreement in December 2002.

-From an economic perspective, Iran was historically the third largest supplier of petroleum to India, however these exports have fallen dramatically within the past decade, and India imported a negligible amount of oil from Iran by the early 2020s.
+From an economic perspective, Iran was historically the third largest supplier of petroleum to India, but its exports to India have fallen dramatically in the 2010s.
+India stopped oil imports from Iran in 2019 due to pressure from the Trump administration, having previously imported only a negligible amount.
 Instead, China has become the largest importer of Iranian oil, accounting for 90% of Iranian oil exports.
+India only purchased Iranian oil and liquefied natural gas once in seven years, in 2026.

 From a geopolitical perspective, despite the two countries having some common strategic interests, India and Iran differ significantly on key foreign policy issues.
 India has expressed strong opposition to Iran's nuclear program and while both nations continue to oppose the Taliban, India supported the presence of NATO-led forces in Afghanistan, unlike Iran.
 India has also consistently voiced stronger support for Israel than for Iran in the 2020s.
-Due to the long history of geopolitical conflict between the two regions, such as imperialism, and the cultural and religious differences between both communities, Iran is often a target for the Hindu right wing of South Asia.
+Due to the long history of geopolitical conflict between the two regions, including imperialism, and the cultural and religious differences between both communities, Iran is often a target for the Hindu right wing.
 Conversely, India is often accused by Iran of engaging in Islamophobia and racism.